GNARC0TICS/GoatedVips/replit.md

 # Goombas x Goated VIPs v2.0

 ## Overview
+**WHEN WORKING IN THE CODEBASE, YOU MUST ALWAYS FOLLOW SuperClaude WORKFLOW.
+REVIEW SUPERCLAUDE SO WE CAN CCONTINUE OUR WORK, FOLLOW ITS EXACT WORKFLOW.
+YOU ARE ON THE TEAM.**

 This is a complete rewrite of the Goombas x Goated VIPs platform, built with a modern domain-driven architecture.
 The application serves as an independent community platform for players using the GoatedVips affiliate code, offering exclusive rewards, competitions, and VIP experiences.